 Finally, moving evaluations from an individual to a team perspective, reinforce collaboration and the sense of a shared goal and mission and avoid suboptimization by considering individuals, teams, and their interactions.

 To promote a healthy feedback culture, reinforce positive behaviors and never tolerate toxic or bad ones

 Trust and psychological safety are hard to create and so easy to lose!
 As a leader, it’s your duty to keep your eyes open make sure that no one is bad or disrespectful to another, even your most brilliant employees, those that you think are too important to risk losing.

 The culture of any organization is shaped by the worst behavior the leader is willing to tolerateGruenter & Whitaker

 That said, we often focus too much on bad behaviors and forget that one of the best ways to avoid them is to make the good ones visible as much as possible, to create positive mimetic behavior inside the organization.

 When people care about their company and their co-workers, they take the time and the courage to share their feedback, looking for impactful positive changes.
 Be sure as an employer and as a leader that these people feel heard and seen and engage in good discussions, or you will lose them!
 The need and desire for influence can be strong motivators for many of us.

 It’s clear that promoting a healthy culture of feedback is not an easy task and requires the contribution of everyone.
 To help you navigate and better understand the importance of a good feedback culture, at Management 3.0 we have a full module on Better Feedback, which contains simple and actionable tools to train people to give feedback as the Feedback Wrap.
-It fosters authenticity, positive reinforcement, a sense of purpose, and clarity and it’s part of the Fundamentals Online Workshop as well as the Agility in HR Workshop.
+It fosters authenticity, positive reinforcement, a sense of purpose, and clarity and it’s part of the Agile Team Leadership Workshop as well as the Agility in HR Workshop.